near/wallet-selector/docs/guides/custom-wallets.md

 This method handles wallet setup (e.g. initialising wallet-specific libraries) and requesting access to accounts via `FunctionCall` access keys.
 It's important that `connected` is emitted only when we successfully gain access to at least one account.

 > Note: Hardware wallets are passed a `derivationPath` where other wallets types are called without any parameters.

+> Note: The combination of setup and connecting is still under review.

 ### `disconnect`